Assisted Sales: What are They and Do They Work? 2023

 • Renovation expenses

-Of course, this protects you from accumulating expenses throughout the period stipulated by the Assisted Sale contract.
+Of course, this protects you from accumulating expenses throughout the period stipulated by the assisted home sale contract.

 It is worth noting, however, that any mortgage payments made by the buyer will be deducted from the property’s final sale price, reducing the eventual sum received by the seller.